I.P.D BF-1 Beija-Flor

 The I.P.D BF-1 Beija-Flôr (English: Humming Bird) was a two-seat light helicopter designed by Henrich Focke.

 Design and development

-The BF-1 was built by the aircraft department of the Brazilian Research and Development Institute (IPD) (formerly the CTA - Centro Técnico Aeroespacial), using a design of Henrich Focke.
+The BF-1 was built by the aircraft department of the Brazilian Research and Development Institute Instituto de Pesquisa e Desenvolvimento (IPD) (formerly the CTA - Centro Técnico Aeroespacial), using a design of Henrich Focke.
 It was a conventional three-bladed single rotor helicopter, powered by a 225 hp Continental E225 piston engine, mounted in the nose.
 The tail unit included a small vertical dorsal fin with a horizontal stabilizer on the starboard side.
 Two inter-meshing tail rotors, each inclined at 45°, provided pitch and yaw control.

 Operational history

 Three prototypes were built, the first flying on 1 January 1959, but the type did not enter production.